jakenguyen0118/mongoose-lab/README.md

 7. Write a function or method that deletes a restaurant.

 8. Write methods to add and remove embedded menu item documents for a restaurant of your choosing.

-## Part II: Add Express
+## Bonus: Add Express

-> You will know how to do this after Monday morning's Express + Mongoose lesson.
+> You will know how to do this after the Express + Mongoose lesson.
-> Feel free, however, to give this a shot over the weekend.
+> Feel free, however, to give this a shot!

 Turn YUM into an Express app with routes that you can view in your browser and forms that manipulate your data with full CRUD.